Episode Transcript

 there is support existing that you might be able to utilize.

-If there's not, write down your symptoms.
-Keep tracking your
+If there's not, write down your symptoms, keep tracking your

-symptoms and thinking about how they're impacting you at work.
+symptoms and thinking about how they're impacting.

 Find someone within your within your workplace that you do